vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 This may also indicate that your GPU doesn't meet the minimum Vulkan requirements; Use the OpenGL renderer, or set the installed DXVK version to one which includes a legacy version of Vulkan supported by your GPU.

-### Stale wineserver
+### Failed to open esync shared memory file

-Although this normally doesn't happen, the wineserver might continue running in certain cases.
-Using the `vinegar kill` command should stop it.
+Although this normally doesn't happen, the wineserver process might continue running in certain cases.
+Simply restarting your computer is the easiest option as it doesn't involve the use of the terminal.
+Another option is to use the `vinegar kill` or `flatpak run org.vinegarhq.Vinegar kill` command.
+If you keep getting this error even after killing wineserver you could try to [disable esync](https://vinegarhq.org/Configuration/index.html).

 ### Roblox fails to install